JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ## 13. Insecure Service
 ![36](/assets/images/Android/Allsafe/36.jpg){: width="400" height="550"}

-In this challenge the app has the `RECOED_AUDIO` permission.
+In this challenge, the app has the `RECOED_AUDIO` permission.
 If you inspect the code you'll notice that once you click `START AUDIO RECORDER SERVICE` the app starts the service from `infosecadventures.allsafe.challenges.RecorderService`.

 ![37](/assets/images/Android/Allsafe/37.png)

-Inside `RecorderService` You'll see that is is configuring the android media recorder to recored sounds for only a couple of seconds then saves the recored in `mp3` format inside the `Download` directory in the `sdcard` (`/sdcard/Download`)
+Inside `RecorderService` You'll see that it is configuring the android media recorder to record sounds for only a couple of seconds and then saves the recored in `mp3` format inside the `Download` directory in the `sdcard` (`/sdcard/Download`)

 ![38](/assets/images/Android/Allsafe/38.png)

-Finally, from `AndroidManifest.xml` you'll find that `infosecadventures.allsafe.challenges.RecorderService` is exported so, we can directly call it to recored audio without the need to open the application.
+Finally, from `AndroidManifest.xml` you'll find that `infosecadventures.allsafe.challenges.RecorderService` is exported so, we can directly call it to record audio without the need to open the application.

 ![39](/assets/images/Android/Allsafe/39.png)